Healthy Homes Assessment Bay View

 What We Do

-As building inspectors, we deal with all the aspects that come with professional home inspections.
-We are here to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we deal with all the elements of expert house inspects.
+We’re here to make sure you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We conduct detailed examinations to ensure that you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the exciting aspects of purchasing or owning the home.
+We value your money, and undertake comprehensive inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the exciting aspects of purchasing or owning an home.

-We offer a wide range of services to make sure you are fully aware of the state of any property you may be considering buying or selling in addition to other services.
+We specialise in a range of services to make sure that you are fully informed of the condition of any property you might be contemplating buying or selling in addition to other solutions.

-We don’t just collaborate with you, but we also work with some major clients, including municipal councils and banks and insurance companies.
-Evidently , they enjoy our peace of mind provided, thanks to the information that we provide in our reports of building inspections.
+We don’t just work with you , but we also collaborate with a number of major clients, including municipal councils and banks, and insurance companies.
+They clearly like the peace of mind provided, thanks to the information that we provide in our reports of building inspections.

-Our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into the report, you can actually see any issues discovered.
-Through our detailed reporting it’s no wonder that we get so many clients recommending our service to family and acquaintances.
+Our systematic approach to inspecting your property as well as the latest technology in software including digital photos imbedded into your Report, you are able to actually see any problems that might be found.
+Because of our comprehensive report, it’s easy to understand why we receive so many clients who recommend our service to family and friends.

 Comprehensive House Reports